djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 1. If not already logged into your IBM Cloud account, navigate your preferred browser to https://cloud.ibm.com and log in with your credentials (which you used for your TechZone reservation).

-2. On your IBM Cloud landing page, click the top left navigation menu (hamburger menu) and select **Resource list** (annotated with red rectangle).
+2. On your IBM Cloud landing page, click the top left navigation menu (hamburger menu) and select **Resource list**.
-*Note: If you are a member of multiple IBM Cloud accounts, make sure you are working in the correct account (annotated with red oval) which has the required services available as explained in the [environment-setup](https://github.ibm.com/skol/agentic-ai-client-bootcamp/tree/release/v3.0.0/environment-setup) guide.*
+*Note: If you are a member of multiple IBM Cloud accounts, make sure you are working in the correct account which has the required services available as explained in the [environment-setup](https://github.ibm.com/skol/agentic-ai-client-bootcamp/tree/release/v3.0.0/environment-setup) guide.*

 ![IBM Cloud Resource List](./images/ibm_cloud_resources.png)

-3. On the Resource List page, expand the **AI / Machine Learning** section (annotated with red arrow), and click the **Watsonx Orchestrate** service (annotated with red rectangle) service name.
+3. On the Resource List page, expand the **AI / Machine Learning** section, and click the **Watsonx Orchestrate** service service name.
 ![IBM Cloud wxo](./images/ibm_cloud_wxo.png)

-4. Click **Launch watsonx Orchestrate** (annotated with red arrow) to launch the service.
+4. Click **Launch watsonx Orchestrate** to launch the service.
 ![wxo launch](./images/wxo-launch.png)

 5. Once watsonx Orchestrate service is launched, you would be at its landing page as illustrated in the figure below.
-You will see an intuitive conversational interface with a chat field (annotated with red rectangle) where you can type any text to start interacting with watsonx Orchestrate.
+You will see an intuitive conversational interface with a chat field where you can type any text to start interacting with watsonx Orchestrate.
 When you start with a new service instance, there will be no custom agents defined and thus, the section under **Agents** will state *No agents available*.
-You can either click **Create or Deploy** an agent under the Agents section or you can click **Create new agent** (annotated with red arrow) to start developing new agents.
+You can either click **Create or Deploy** an agent under the Agents section or you can click **Create new agent** to start developing new agents.
 You can also select the **Manage agents** link to navigate to the agent management page.
 Try to type a few generic questions and observe the responses from the large language model (LLM) powering the prebuilt agent in watsonx Orchestrate which ensures basic functionality until custom agents are created.
 ![wxo landing page](./images/wxo-landing-page.png)

 ## Order-to-Cash Agent Creation
 In this section, you will go through the process of creating an AI agent in watsonx Orchestrate:

-6. To start building agents, you can click the **Create new agent** link as referenced in step 5 or alternatively, click the top left navigation menu, expand the **Build** section (annotated with red arrow) and select **Agent Builder** (annotated with red rectangle).
+6. To start building agents, you can click the **Create new agent** link as referenced in step 5 or alternatively, click the top left navigation menu, expand the **Build** section and select **Agent Builder**.
 This will redirect you to the Manage agents page.
 ![wxo agent builder](./images/wxo-nav-menu-agent-builder.png)

 7. The Manage agents page will initially be blank since no agents have been created yet.
 As you create more and more AI agents that can reason and act, the Manage agents page will be populated with those agents.
-Click **Create agent** button (annotated with red arrow) to start building your first agent.
+Click **Create agent** button to start building your first agent.
 ![wxo create agent](./images/wxo-create-agent-manage-agents-empty.png)

-8. On the Create an agent page, select **Create from scratch** tile (annotated with red rectangle), provide a **Name** and a **Description** for the agent and click **Create** (annotated with red arrow).
+8. On the Create an agent page, select **Create from scratch** tile, provide a **Name** and a **Description** for the agent and click **Create**.

 Name: ```Order-to-Cash Agent```